Operating your own business is a dream!

 While there is nothing inherently wrong with this scenario, ask yourself is it productive?
 Is it efficient?
 Are you and your company operating at 100% in order to experience growth?

-I would venture a guess that your responses are probably teetering more toward the “No, not exactly” versus “We are the best and on target to triple our revenues.”Many of my clients have been in your position, realizing they are not poised for growth and they want to move from entrepreneur to more of
+I would venture a guess that your responses are probably teetering more toward the “No, not exactly” versus “We are the best and on target to triple our revenues.”Many of my clients have been in your position, realizing they are not poised for growth and they want to move from entrepreneur to more of a small business status.

 As I have stated before, being able to effectively delegate represents a readiness and growth mentality.
 You must relinquish much of the day to day tasks in order to be able to focus on your “real” business goals.